Welcome!

 Eveil:

 Eveil is classified as a light floral fragrance for women.
-I believe it has notes of lily of the valley, jasmine, rose, narcissus, and violet layered over a mossy base accented with sandalwood and amber.
+It has notes of lily of the valley, jasmine, rose, narcissus, and violet layered over a mossy base accented with sandalwood and ambergris.

 Fleurs de Bienaime: